StephenCleary/ArcDb/doc/storage-engine/storage-engine-api.md

 ### Implementations

 Allocate Page:
-- Determine the LPN; either increment largest (if 64-bit) or perform a find-unused search in the LPN-FO mapping (if 32-bit).
+- Allocate an LPN; if the FLPN set has any entries, then remove the smallest one and use that value; otherwise, increment the largest allocated LPN in the database header and use that value.
 - Remove the first entry in the FFO set.
 This is a Folio Offset (FO).
   - If there are no entries, then use a new FO appended to the file.
+    - If the FO value is too large, then throw a TooMuchData exception.
 - Add to the LPN-FO and FO-LPN maps.
 - Return the LPN.